-Randal is currently working on a novel and continues to compose short stories.
+Randal is currently working on a novel and a weekly fiction writing challenge.
 He’s also finding new ways to collaborate with other creative folk.
 For his thoughts on the influence, process, and habits of writers, see his author bio at Read Write Club.

 Please follow, like, & subscribe on all of your favorite social media platforms:

 Amazon | Goodreads | Facebook | Twitter